Parenting - The Ground Rules

 2: Never Make a Demand You Cannot Justify

 See Rule 1.
-I’m not going to beat around the bush here: If you can’t justify it, why are you demanding it of them?
+I’m not going to beat around the bush here: Why are you demanding it if you don’t have a reason to?

 3: Three Strikes

-Once your child complies, thank them for listening regardless of how stressed you are!
-This reinforce the positive behavior and shows them that it doesn’t matter how far they go, you will still keep a balanced attitude towards their behavior.
+As soon as your child capitulates, no matter how small the capitulation is, praise them for listening regardless of how stressed you are!
+This reinforce the progression towards the goal and shows them that it doesn’t matter how far they go, you will always be reasonable.
+Never punish or humiliate them for doing what you want them to do.
+If your kid doesn’t want

-Tip: You may, should the situation be serious enough to warrant it, jump straight into step 3 - if you do, wind back the steps in reverse.
-Lets say your kid hits someone, you grab them and say “Don’t do that!” with the vocal pitch of a drill sargeant.
-Then you calm the voice and explain why.
+1. You may, should the situation be serious enough to warrant it, jump straight into step 3 - if you do, wind back the steps in reverse.
+Lets say your kid hits someone, you restrain them and sternly say “Don’t do that!”.
+Then you can calmly explain why.

-Important: Regarding step 3, I am not calling for phsyical violence of any kind towards children.
+Important: Regarding step 3 - I am not calling for phsyical violence of any kind towards children.
 I am saying that if your child consistently reaches for something they shouldn’t be touching, you ask, then tell, and then you take their arm in your hand and you stop them.
 If they reach again, you just stop them.
-Physcially overpowering your child (which requires about the same energy as lifting a tin of beans) shows them that when you make demands, you really do mean what you say.
-See Rule 1, and Never Ever hit your child - that is disgusting behavior - You should be setting the example.
+You can do so quickly, but never to inflict pain.
+Physcially overpowering your child requires about the same energy as lifting a tin of beans… all you’re doing is showing them that when you make demands, you really do mean it.
+See Rule 1, and Never Ever hit your child - that is disgusting behavior, and you should be setting the example of how to behave.

 4: Be Consistent

-You should, come hell of high water, maintain the boundary that you set no matter how much fuss they kick up.
-This will show them that no matter how unreasonable they get, you will maintain composure and consistently enforce the rule you have set.
+You need to, come hell or high water, enforce consistent boundaries no matter how much fuss they kick up.
+This will show them that no matter how unreasonable they get, you will maintain composure and consistently enforce the rule you have set, and establish a ‘baseline’ level of behavior that you expect all of the time, not just when they’re in public or because you’re tired.

 And one last thing: Once you set a boundary, set it for good.
 There’s no point saying “dont touch the knife” one day, and letting them play with it next time, only to say “don’t touch it” the time after that.
-They need consistent boundaries that are enforced consistently so that they can explore the “good behavior” zone effectively.
+If you do this, they will just become confused and learn that your expectations are really quite flexible depending on your mood.
+They need consistent boundaries that are enforced consistently so that they can learn and explore the “good behavior” zone effectively.

 Example: Our son was at his great grans.
-The kitche has an aga.
-We don’t want him in the kitchen.
+The kitchen has an aga.
+We don’t want him in the kitchen becuase we can’t see him and don’t want him to get hurt.
 As soon as his foot touches the kitchen floor, we tell him no. We then bring him back into the lounge.
 I stand next to him to give him an opportunity to “test the fences”.
-He looks up at me and steps into the kitchen, and I say “no, no the kitchen”, and push him back gently into the lounge.
+He looks up at me and steps into the kitchen, and I say “no, not the kitchen”, and push him back gently into the lounge.
 He looks up at me again and slides his foot slowly into the kitchen.
 The moment it touches the kitchen I just say “No. Not the kitchen”.
 He pulls his foot back of his own accord and he has learned where the boundary is.
-I sit down and that’s it… no more venturing into the kitchen.
+I go and sit down and that’s it… no more venturing into the kitchen.
 Don’t get me wrong, sometimes he’ll forget, but he’s never doing it maliciously.

 5: Never Make a Threat You Won’t Deliver On

 When you make a demand, and follow Rule 1, you are essentially making a threat.
-You are saying “if you don’t stop doing that, I’m going to stop you”.
+Every time you ask something of then, you are saying “if you don’t, I’m going to make you”.

 Your consequences are the safe consequences.
-Your discomfort in “disciplining” your child is the most comfort they will ever get from crossing the boundaries you set.
-They are the best possible outcome for your child, because if you don’t teach them not to flail cutlery around at the table, a cheeky visit to A&E with some eye surgery might just.
-Almost all the boundaries we set are to set them up for the best possible outcome, whether it be in the moment or 20 years later - Don’t feel bad whatsoever about following through with your demands, as long as you are being reasonable.
+Your discomfort in “disciplining” your child is the most comfortable experience they will ever get from crossing the boundaries you set.
+They are the best possible outcome for your child, because if you don’t teach them not to throw balls at the driver of the car they occupy, they might die.
+Almost all the boundaries we enforce are to set them up for the best possible future, whether it be in the moment or 20 years later - Don’t feel bad whatsoever about following through with your demands, as long as you are being reasonable.